LetMyPeopleCode/InterviewQuestions/Project - Euler Even Fibonacci Numbers/README.md

 ## Notes

 The initial thought hurdle I had to overcome was where to make `last` directly equal `fib`.
+Two iterations of the code suffered from that logic error and failed the tests.

-There was nowhere in this that wouldn't cause a binary progression (1, 2, 4, 8, 16...) instead of a fibonacci one (1, 1, 2, 3, 5, 8...).
+I realized there was nowhere in this that wouldn't cause a binary progression (1, 2, 4, 8, 16...) instead of a fibonacci one (1, 1, 2, 3, 5, 8...).
 Simply put, `last` had to equal fib, but only the value of `fib` *before* `last` had been added to it.
 Adding `hold` solved that.

 ```text
 iteration 1: